jaylach/kale/README.md

 _By using the pipe (`|`) we are able to call actions and/or embed other templates.
 When using the pipe, the identifier before the pipe is the first parameter that will be passed to the action.
-This identifier is either a binding on the input object or an underscore (`\_`), which means use the full input object.
+This identifier is either a binding on the input object or an underscore, which means use the full input object.
 If using another template, you must first import that template.
 Note the syntax (`import FILE as VARIABLE`).
 The FILE is any string accepted by node's require function.
 The variable name you give the imported file is how you will reference it in your action._